 How to Construct the STEM OPT Application Packet and Complete the I-765 Application Form

-International Advisor Aleksandra Melnikova and Immigration Specialist Kara Haslbeck review how to construct your STEM OPT application packet and complete the I-765 application form.
+International Advisors and Immigration Specialists review how to construct your STEM OPT application packet and complete the I-765 application form.
 Learn helpful tips about the application process and what to expect after you have mailed your application to USCIS.
-Watch this video after you have received / applied for your STEM OPT I-20 and are building your STEM OPT application packet.
+Watch these videos after you have received/applied for your STEM OPT I-20 and are building your STEM OPT application packet.

 STEM OPT I-20